SAP/ui5-webcomponents/docs/Public Module Imports.md

 `import "@ui5/webcomponents-fiori/dist/Assets.js";`

-### 3. Additional features
+### 3. Additional Features

-#### 3.1 Co-pilot animation for `ui5-shellbar`
+#### 3.1 CoPilot Animation for `ui5-shellbar`

 ```js
 `import "@ui5/webcomponents-fiori/dist/features/CoPilotAnimation.js";`
 ```

-By default the `ui5-shellbar` Co-pilot button ships with a simple animation for better performance.
+By default, the `ui5-shellbar` CoPilot button ships with a simple animation for better performance.
-Importing the module above enables the detailed but more resource intensive animation instead.
+Importing the module above enables the detailed but more resource-intensive animation instead.

-## Icons package (```@ui5/webcomponents-icons```)
+## Icons Package (```@ui5/webcomponents-icons```)
 <a name="icons"></a>

 The `icons` package provides assets for the rich `SAP-icons` icon collection.

-*Note:* The `@ui5/webcomponents-icons` package does not provide any web components per se, but rather icon assets, usable by other web components such as `ui5-icon`.
+*Note:* The `@ui5/webcomponents-icons` package does not provide any Web Components per se, but rather icon assets usable by other Web Components such as `ui5-icon`.
 You could import all icons, but it's recommended to import just the ones that your app will actually use.

-### 1. Individual icon imports
+### 1. Individual Icon Imports

 |    Icon asset    |                      Module import                       |
 | ---------------- | -------------------------------------------------------- |